Survey

 - A

-comprehensive listing of all email addresses for the entire Internet
+comprehensive listing of all email addresses for the entire

-population is non-existent.
+Internet population is non-existent.

 - Researchers

 can track the status of phone contacts.
-Mail surveys can provide return
+Mail surveys can

-sent in the hope that the intended recipient is contacted.
-There is
+contrast, e-mail is sent in the hope that the intended

-no reliable way to determine whether the e-mail was delivered and/or
+whether the e-mail was delivered and/or read.

 - Assuming

-the number or address is valid, phone calls or mail typically reach
+the number or address is valid, phone calls or mail typically

-call or mail upon receipt.
-E-mail may not reach the recipient due to
+respond to the call or mail upon receipt.
+E-mail may not reach

-several factors, not all of which are under the recipient's control.
+the recipient due to several factors, not all of which are

-E-mail programs may be configured to automatically delete certain messages
+configured to automatically delete certain messages before

 Web-page

-survey as alternative to e-mail: This method relies on a level
+survey as alternative to e-mail: This method relies on a

-by the U.S. Census Bureau reports that while 42.3 percent of U.S. households
+Survey data provided by the U.S. Census Bureau reports that

-have at least one computer, only 25.6 percent of all households reported
+computer, only 25.6 percent of all households reported having

-having access to the Internet from home.
+access to the Internet from home.
 This survey also found that

-Internet users generally come from households earning $75,000 and higher,
+Internet users generally come from households earning $75,000

 - Internet

-users are generally younger than the population average (Couper, 2000).
+users are generally younger than the population average

 - Stanton

-(1998) reports that 66% of Internet users are male, and that half of
+(1998) reports that 66% of Internet users are male, and that

-all users are professionals or managers.
+half of all users are professionals or managers.

 - Internet

-users are more politically interested and active, voting at higher
+users are more politically interested and active, voting at

-levels than non-users (Robinson and Kaye, 2000).
+higher levels than non-users (Robinson and Kaye, 2000).

 - However,

-Internet respondents are geographically dispersed, enabling their data
+Internet respondents are geographically dispersed, enabling

-to be linked to the U.S. Census (Bainbridge, 1999).
+their data to be linked to the U.S. Census (Bainbridge, 1999).

 - Further,

-several studies have concluded that there are no significant response
+several studies have concluded that there are no significant

 Given

-the problems inherent in any effort to randomly sample Internet users,
+the problems inherent in any effort to randomly sample Internet

+used when non-probability sampling will meet the requirements of

+the research.
+Kaye and Johnson (1999) suggest that since there

+is no mechanism for randomly sampling Internet users, online

+surveys are more appropriately used when non-probability

 sampling will meet the requirements of the research.
-Kaye and

-Johnson (1999) suggest that since there

-is no mechanism for randomly sampling Internet users, online surveys

-are more appropriately used when non-probability sampling will meet

-the requirements of the research.
-Similarly, Weible and Wallace (1998)
+Similarly,

-argue that email surveys are only practical for specific or target
+practical for specific or target groups.

 E-mail